timdeschryver/blog/_posts/2019-03-29-making-upgrades-to-angular-ngondestroy.md

 ### More about HostListener

 `@HostListener()` is an Angular decorator that can be placed on top of any class method.
 This decorator takes two arguments: `eventName` and optionally `args`.
-In the above example we are passing `window:beforeunload` as the DOM event.
+In the above example, we are passing `window:beforeunload` as the DOM event.
 This means that Angular will automatically call our method when the DOM event `window:beforeunload` is fired.
 For more information on `@HostListener` check out the [official docs](https://angular.io/api/core/HostListener).

 If you want to use this to prevent navigation away from a page or component then: